-Our products have been road tested and are recommended by major cycling publications.
+Our products have been extensively road tested and are recommended by major cycling publications.

-We have sold thousands of Cat-Ears since we opened in 2012... our patented approach has been
+We have sold thousands of Cat-Ears since we opened in 2012... our patent protected approach has been

-tested, Cat-Ears are made from soft, sound permeable materials that dampen, quiet and deflect
+tested by experts, Cat-Ears are made from soft, sound permeable materials that quiet / reduce wind

-without blocking the sounds you want and need to hear for safe cycling.
+turbulence... without blocking any of the sounds you want and need to hear for safe cycling.

 - Hear cyclists about to overtake you - Hear approaching cars and trucks